OlimilO1402/Err_CorrectErrorHandling/README.md

 For a further reading I would recommend this blogpost by Gunnar Morling:
 [What's in a Good Error Message?](https://www.morling.dev/blog/whats-in-a-good-error-message/)

-### When Does The Error Occur

-Up to now we assume the error occurs in the "Try-block".
-But of course unfortunately it can also occur in the "Catch-" or "Finally-block".
+### Code Nesting

-In other languages like VB.net you are able to nest a different Try-Catch-Finally inside the upper Try-Catch-Finally and so on.
+In other languages like VB.net we are able to nest a different Try-Catch-Finally inside the upper Try-Catch-Finally and so on.
 VB.net-code:

 ```vba
 Private Async Sub Button1_Click(sender As Object, e As EventArgs) Handles Button1.Click
 	Dim i As Integer = 1